6 Ways Grief Can Make You Wonder If You’ll Ever Be OK.

 Understanding and recognizing some of the surprising aspects of normal grief can help you get a better handle on your experience so that you can take at least one thing off your over-flowing plate: you don’t need to worry that you’re going crazy.

 - Tearfulness: Of course grief is sadness, and the gut-wrenching pain of missing a loved one you weren’t ready to let go.
 We want them back.
 We want things how they were.
 We don’t want to change and from this the tears seem to keep coming.
 Sometimes they seem like they won’t stop, are real, and can sometimes be unpredictable, and even scary.
-You might wonder if you will ever stop crying… You will, but for everyone the pace of healing is different.
+You might wonder if you will ever stop crying… will you ever be ok?
+You will, but for everyone the pace of healing is different.
 Luckily, shedding tears are one of the most efficient things you can do to facilitate healing.